tboschi/advent-of-code-2020/README.md

 Each puzzle folder contains three subfolder:
 * `cpp` for the C++ solution
 * `py` for the python solution
-* `go` for the GO solution (when avaiable) and a README that explains how to run the solution binary.
+* `go` for the GO solution (when available) and a README that explains how to run the solution binaries.

 Each code subfolder contains their own Makefile, a part from the python one for obvious reasons.